georgidobrev715/CRUD-/README.md

-# SirmaProject
+# CRUD POJECT

-The SirmaProject is a Spring Boot and Thymeleaf-based application offering functionalities for CRUD operations, employee collaboration analysis, and CSV database integration.
+This project is a Spring Boot and Thymeleaf-based application offering functionalities for CRUD operations, employee collaboration analysis, and CSV database integration.

 ## Features